Fundamentals of Perpetual Futures: Data and Empirical Analysis

+One hypothesis for this significant comovement in $\rho$ across various cryptocurrencies pertains to time-varying funding constraints encountered by arbitrageurs in the market \citep{brunnermeier2009market, garleanu2011margin}.
+Because arbitrageurs often serve as marginal traders in all markets, their funding constraints are potentially reflected in the $\rho$ across all major cryptocurrency markets.
+Our theoretical and empirical analyses underscore the importance of measuring $\rho$.
+Doing so not only sheds light on potential market stress but also provides a gauge for the shadow costs associated with the trading and funding constraints arbitrageurs face.

-From our theoretical analysis, the arbitrageurs will only accommodate the demand in the market if the price deviation is larger than the trading costs.
-So the overall sentiment in the futures market relative to the spot will manifest itself in the price gap between the futures and spot.
-If the sentiment in the different markets is driven by a common factor, then we expect to find a high comovement for the futures spot spread.
-In part 5, we provide further analysis to explain the futures spot spread.
-We find that past returns of each crypto are significant explanatory variables for the time-series variation in the spread.
-This can also easily explain the low correlation of the future spot spreads with spot returns: the deviation represents a persistent component of sentiment that does not comove with volatile spot price movement.
+Conversely, from the demand side, shared sentiment across various cryptocurrencies could also contribute to explaining the concurrent movement of $\rho$ across different markets.
+Our theoretical analysis suggests that arbitrageurs will only meet the market demand if the price deviation surpasses the combined trading and funding costs.
+As a result, the overall market sentiment in the futures market relative to the spot market becomes evident in the price difference between futures and spot prices.
+If the sentiment across different markets is influenced by a common factor, we would anticipate a significant comovement in the futures-spot spread.

+Moreover, arbitrageurs are willing to absorb the idiosyncratic demand first because combining the arbitrage trades across different idiosyncratic deviations would generate a high Sharpe ratio strategy as in \citet{kozak2018interpreting}.
+Therefore, in equilibrium, after arbitrageurs have absorbed the idiosyncratic demand, we anticipate the emergence of a common factor in deviations across different cryptocurrencies, driven by limits to arbitrage.

+In Section \ref{sec:explaining}, we delve deeper into explaining the futures-spot spread.
+Our results demonstrate that the past returns of each cryptocurrency serve as significant explanatory variables for the time-series variation in the spread.

+Interestingly, the correlation between deviations and spot market returns is quite modest.
+Although spot market returns are highly correlated among themselves, in line with the strong market factor results from \citet{liu2022common}, and no-arbitrage price deviations are highly correlated among themselves, it appears that different forces drive these distinct phenomena.

-Furthermore, we find that after the year 2022, the futures spot spreads become smaller in magnitude and less volatile compared to the earlier years.
-The 7-day moving average stays within -100\% and 0\% most of the time for the 5 cryptocurrencies while larger sways in earlier years are quite common.
+Furthermore, we find that after the year 2022, futures-spot spreads become smaller in magnitude and less volatile compared to earlier years.
+The 7-day moving average stays around -50\% most of the time for the five cryptocurrencies while larger sways in earlier years are quite common.
 This suggests the market is becoming increasingly efficient.
+In terms of the sign of the deviation, which appears to stabilize at the negative region, two forces are potentially at play: (1) on the futures customer end, the relative demand in the futures market is weaker compared to the spot; (2) for arbitrageurs, because of the lack of infrastructure to short the cryptos in the spot market (high shorting costs), their funding constraints would be larger in the negative region.
+All these forces contribute to the stabilization of the futures spot deviation around $-50$ percentage points.